kubestash/docs/docs/guides/volumes/pvc/index.md

 - `spec.dataSource.repository` specifies the name of the `Repository` from which the data will be restored.
 - `spec.dataSource.snapshot` specifies that we want to restore the latest snapshot of the `gcs-repository`.
 - `spec.dataSource.encryptionSecret` specifies the encryption secret for `Restic Repository` used during backup.
 It will be used to decrypting the backup data.
-- `spec.addon.name` specifies the name of the `Addon` object that specifies addon configuration that will be used to perform restore of a stand-alone PVC.
-- `spec.addon.tasks[*].name` specifies the name of the `Task` that holds the Function and their order of execution to perform restore of a stand-alone PVC.

 Let's create the `RestoreSession` object that we have shown above,